ROS 2¶

 Open the workspace as by clicking

-and select Mark Directory as → Excluded.
-Repeat this forinstall
+buildand select Mark Directory as → Excluded.
+Repeat this forinstallandlog.-

 Make pycharm use the venv if created in step 6 of First steps: